What is Interview Bias and How to Avoid It | Thomas.co

 Affinity bias is one of the most common types of interview bias.
 This is where there is an affinity between the interviewer and the candidate, therefore the candidate is viewed in a better light than they should be.
 Traditionally this could be from something on the C.V. such as the university they went to was the same, or they had the same manager but many years apart.

 However, affinity bias can take place in a moment usually within the interview itself.
 Let’s say a candidate gets interviewed on a Monday and the interviewer begins with, “how was your weekend?”
 The response is something like, “Good thank you.
 I went for a bike ride and did some trails.”
 The hiring manager is equally a keen cyclist and so they get along.
-Whether intentional or not, the hiring manager has a favourable view of the candidate, despite the fact that no work-related evidence has been presented yet.
+Whether intentional or not, the hiring manager has a favorable view of the candidate, despite the fact that no work-related evidence has been presented yet.

 With something like affinity bias, it is better to use blind C.V’s which limit the amount of personal information one can gather and equally, not to ask personal questions, in, before or after the interview.